 BEST DIRECTOR

-AKHIL LOTLIKA
+AKHIL LOTLIKAR

 “Pull”, directed by Akhil Lotlikar, reinforces the emotional consequences caused by the implementation of economic activities in territories of traditional communities that go beyond material issues.